Updated 2/24/26

 Final Thoughts

 Martin Marietta has positioned itself as one of the most dependable players in the U.S. construction materials landscape.
-The leadership team is seasoned, the business model is proven, and the financials remain solid even through volatile quarters.
-It’s not a company trying to impress with hype—it’s one that focuses on execution and staying the course.
+The leadership team is seasoned, the business model is proven, and the financials remain solid even through a period of heavy reinvestment.
+The most recent dividend increase to $0.83 per quarter, bringing the annualized payout to $3.32, reflects management’s confidence in the durability of cash generation and its commitment to growing income for shareholders over time.